felaris/Screenshot-with-Python/README.md

 # Screenshot-with-Python
-This is a simple python script that is use to take screenshot
+This is a simple python script that is use to take screenshot....GUI screenshot app with python

 use
 **